jasonshaoshun/AMSAL/README.md

 ## Word Embedding Debiasing (Section 4.1 in the paper)

-Move the script file to the root of [matlab](src/matlab/), then call the script file to run AMSAL with specified hyperparameters.
+Move the script file under the folder of [script_glove](src/matlab/script_glove) to the root of [matlab](src/matlab/).
+Then call the script file to run AMSAL with specified hyperparameters, or call another script file to queue the experimental scripts automatically by the following code.

 ```sh
 ./src/matlab/matscript.sh